fareedst/markdown_exec/examples/save.md

 - Notice how the history changes according to the current DOMAIN.

-## Activity that appears in the history
+## Saved files
-::: Run this command to generate a saved script and the saved output of its execution.
+::: Run this command to generate files for the script and the output of the execution.
 ```bash :test
 echo "$(date -u)"
 ```
-- Notice how the history increases by 2 with every execution.
+- Notice how the saved files increase by 2 with every execution.